Comparative Income Statement Template

 Advertisement

-Income statement in itself provides a good analysis, however, for better results, it is best to study the income statements comparatively.
+The income statement in itself provides a good analysis, however, for better results, it is best to study the income statements comparatively.

-The comparatives can be for historical years, quarters or even months.
+The comparatives can be for historical years, quarters, or even months.
 The best representation is to show the current year against the previous years.

-This comparative analysis has various uses one of which is to determine the future health and stability of the company.
+This comparative analysis has various uses, one of which is to determine the future health and stability of the company.
 The income statement is also known as the profit and loss statement.

 The income statement provides the details for the below:

-• Revenue: which includes all types of revenue incomes.
+• Revenue: which includes all types of revenue incomes

 • Expenses: the company can identify the expenses and categorize them into administrative and other expenses.

-• Net income: deducting the expenses from the revenue will bring us to the net operating income or the net operating profit.
+• Net income: deducting the expenses from the revenue will bring us to the net operating income, or the net operating profit.

 Comparative income statement template